Klipper3d/klipper/docs/Config_Reference.md

 #d7_pin:
 #   The pins connected to an hd44780 type lcd.
 These parameters must
 #   be provided when using an hd44780 display.
+#line_length:
+#   Set the number of characters per line for an hd44780 type lcd.
+#   Possible values are 20 (default) and 16.
+The number of lines is
+#   fixed to 4.
 #cs_pin:
 #sclk_pin:
 #sid_pin: